AlurienFlame/qol-tweaks/README.md

 # Qol Tweaks
 ## Features
 - **Sort Hotkey**: Press `Mouse3` while in your inventory to sort it.
+- **Quick stack to nearby chests hotkey**: Press `G` while not in any menus to quick stack to nearby chests.
 ## Develop
 Build-and-run on linux:
 ```